"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (30:52)

 That's a huge value add because it's not only the trying to figure out what these expenses should be that they're trying to compare, but also once you do get the actuals, going back to create those journal entries and tie them all out after the fact so that you can actually close your month and move on rather than waiting for all these invoices from all your vendors to come in.
 It makes a lot of sense.
-Is there any other automations that jump out at you that are useful that we should talk about?
+Are there any other automations that jump out at you as useful that we should talk about?

 Lee (31:21)